Rocky III: Rocky statue in Philadelphia

-A bronze statue of Rocky, called "ROCKY", was commissioned by Sylvester Stallone and created by A. Thomas Schomberg in 1981.
-Three statues were created, and one was placed on the top of the steps of the Philadelphia Museum of Art for the filming of Rocky III.
-After filming was complete, a furious debate erupted in Philadelphia between the Art Museum and the City's Art Commission over the meaning of "art".
-Claiming the statue was not "art" but rather a "movie prop" the city considered various alternative locations and settled upon the front of the Spectrum in South Philadelphia.
-It was later returned to the Art Museum where it was used in the filming of Rocky V, as well as Mannequin and Philadelphia.
-Afterward, it was again moved to the front of the Spectrum.
-The statue was returned to the bottom of the museum's stairs on 8 September 2006.
-The steps leading to the east entrance of the Philadelphia Museum of Art are also known as "The Rocky Steps."
+A bronze statue of Rocky was commissioned by Sylvester Stallone and created by A. Thomas Schomberg in 1981.
+Ultimately three statues were created, with the first placed on the top of the steps (known as the Rocky Steps) of the Philadelphia Museum of Art for the filming of Rocky III.
+After filming was complete, following a debate between the Art Museum and the City's Art Commission over whether the installed statue was considered "art" or a "movie prop", the city moved the statue to the Spectrum in South Philadelphia.
+In 2006, the statue was returned to the Art Museum, this time placed at the bottom of the Rocky Steps in celebration of the film Rocky Balboa.
+The second statue, owned by Sylvester Stallone, was temporarily installed atop the steps in 2024 for the inaugural Rockyfest celebration; it was later permanently replaced by the first statue in 2026.
+The third statue was installed at Terminal West A at Philadelphia International Airport.

 A similar statue is located in Žitište, Serbia.